laneshetron/chariot-assessment/README.md

 ## Random
 - 40 cryptographically secure random bits are appended to each ID using the `crypto/rand` standard library.
-- The use of a secure source of randomness does come at the cost of some performance (as noted below), but using any psuedorandom generator would render the IDs guessable by a motivated adversary.
+- The use of a secure source of randomness does come at the cost of some performance (as noted below), but using any pseudorandom generator would render the IDs guessable by a motivated adversary.

 ## Human Readable
 - Each ID is encoded in Base32 for case insensitivity.